New Spring Fair menu from 3/19/21 ~ 6/6/21!

-The Kirby Cafe at Tokyo Skytree Solamachi is open!
-Featuring Nintendo’s popular character Kirby and his friends, the Kirby Cafe offers a variety of amazingly decorated food that is surprisingly tasty.
+The Kirby Cafe at Tokyo Skytree Solamachi features Nintendo’s popular character Kirby and his friends, the Kirby Cafe offers a variety of amazingly decorated food that is surprisingly tasty.
+It opened back in November of 2019, and apparently, it’s been doing pretty well since then.

 It’s here!
-Here’s what’s available at the Kirby Cafe this winter.
+Here’s what’s available at the Kirby Cafe this spring.

 We’re seeing a lot of cute fast food here, including a Kirby burger, Waddle Dee omelet rice, and some vegetable-based options.